About penn's point

 I decided to record what happened to this rare spot of habitat expecting to make a political statement on conservation and urban sprawl.
 Instead, I found beauty in reflecting puddles, wild young plants springing from mud, and snow-covered Alps of excavated earth.
 I also found hope in nature’s imperative to regrow anywhere it can find the smallest foothold.

-I find my photography roots in work by Robert Adams and Lewis Baltz and not so much among today’s process image makers.
+I find my landscape roots in work by Robert Adams and Lewis Baltz and not so much among today’s process image makers.
 It’s not about what I can do to create something new but about drilling down in an intimate way to reveal what we are too busy and preoccupied to see.